vivianskim20/2022_nyc_uber/README.md

   3. The columns ‘zone’ and ‘borough’ are concatenated with a comma in the middle to later show them in an interactive map
   4. The final result is exported to a CSV file

 In Snowflake, four fact and dimension tables are created according to the data schema shown below.
+About 5% of rows were filtered out with NULL pickup or dropoff locations.
 The resulting tables are loaded to Tableau and joined to create a dashboard.

 ## VI.
 Objects